Soruj24/E-commerce-MERN-Project/README.md

 8.Express Error Handling Middleware

-9.How to handle HTTP errors - http i errors
+9.How to handle HTTP errors -> http i errors

+10.How to secure API -> xss-clean, express-rate-limit